plenoptic-org/plenoptic/docs/index.md

 See the {ref}`install` page for more details, including how to set up an isolated virtual environment (recommended).

-### ffmpeg and videos

-Some methods in this package generate videos.
-There are several backends available for saving the animations to file (see [matplotlib documentation](https://matplotlib.org/stable/api/animation_api.html#writer-classes) ).
-To convert them to HTML5 for viewing (for example, in a jupyter notebook), you'll need [ffmpeg](https://ffmpeg.org/download.html) installed.
-Depending on your system, this might already be installed, but if not, the easiest way is probably through [conda-forge](https://anaconda.org/conda-forge/ffmpeg): `conda install -c conda-forge ffmpeg`.
-To change the backend, run `matplotlib.rcParams['animation.writer'] = writer` before calling any of the animate functions.
-If you try to set that `rcParam` with a random string, `matplotlib` will list the available choices.

 (package-contents)=

 ## Contents